verifa/ansible-katas/4-roles/README.md

 This exercise will introduce you to roles and their applications.

-*Start by initialising the exercise by running ./setup.sh while inside of this exercise folder, and wait until you are put inside the workspace folder of the exercise environment.
-If you want to reset your environment at any time you can simply run the setup script again.*
+*Initialise the exercise by running `./setup.sh` inside of the exercise directory.
+Wait until you are placed inside the workspace directory in the exercise environment.
+If you want to reset your environment at any time, you can simply run the setup script again.*

 ## What are Roles?

-As our playbooks grow both in size and in numbers, we might feel a need to separate certain tasks into logical reusable groupings, which Ansible calls "Roles".
-I suppose the name alludes to the way an actor would take on a role in a play, as it does not have anything to do with permissions.
-Our playbook will then consist of running a selection of roles, and the individual roles will contain the actual task implementations.
-This is great if you have a large number of playbooks reusing similar code, as now when you have to update your playbooks, you only need to perform the change in the role, not every playbook implementing it.
-When we group together tasks into a role we can also then bundle them with role-based variables, files, handlers and more.
+As our playbooks grow in size and number, we might want to separate tasks into reusable logical groupings, which Ansible calls "Roles".
+I imagine the name alludes to the way an actor would take on a role in a play, as it doesn't have anything to do with permissions.
+Our playbook will consist of a selection of roles, and the roles will contain the actual task implementations.
+This is great if you have a large number of playbooks reusing similar tasks, as you now have a single point to change these tasks.
+When we group together tasks into a role, we can also bundle them with role-based variables, files, handlers and more.

 Take a look at our playbook `playbook-pre-roles.yml`.